stefan-hoeck/idris2-pack/README.md

 ### Application Binaries

 These will be installed in subfolder `bin` of the directories listed above.
-In addition, a symlink will be added to the package collection's `bin` folder, which can be found at
+In addition, a wrapper script will be added to the package collection's `bin` folder, which can be found at

 ```sh
 $HOME/.pack/[collection]/bin
 ```

-This will be enough for executing an application via *pack*, for instance by running
+This will be enough for executing an application via pack, for instance by running

 ```sh